m-lab/murakami/docs/CONFIGURING-MURAKAMI.md

 # Configuring Murakami

-A Murakami container is configured using variables that are either set when you build or run a Murakami Docker image or by reading them from your Balena Fleet or Device variables.
+A Murakami container is configured using variables that are either set when you build or run a Murakami Docker image or by reading them from Balena Fleet or Device variables.
 The four methods of setting variables are:

 * **inline** : in-line in a terminal command when you build/run the Murakami Docker container